nrfconnect/nrf70-bm/nrf70_bm_lib/docs/source/nrf70_bm_lib.rst

 OS-agnostic library
 *******************

-The library exposes the following functionality to the application
+The library exposes the following functionality to the user application

 * nRF70 Series device initialization and de-initialization
 * Wi-Fi scan, through a single-function API supporting a wide list of scan configuration parameters
 * Obtaining statistics from the nRF70 Series device

+The library is described in a single public-API definition header file ``nrf70_bm_lib.h``.

 Being fully RTOS-agnostic, the BM library is portable to any bare-metal or OS environment.